Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Yes, runtime errors exist in Python.
 For example, if you are duck typing and things look like a duck, then it is considered as a duck even if that is just a flag or stamp or any other thing.
 The code, in this case, would be A Run-time error.
 For example, Print “Hackr io”, then the runtime error would be the missing parenthesis that is required by print ( ).

 ---

+## 11. Why do we need a break in Python?

+> Break helps in controlling the Python loop by breaking the current loop from execution and transfer the control to the next block.

+---